Conciergerie Museum Paris Tickets: how to buy and prices

 How much do tickets to the Conciergerie Museum in Paris cost?

-Tickets to the Musée Conciergerie have an average price of 11.5 euros.
-For that cost you can access the entire monument, ie, the different rooms, courtyards, main cells, kitchens, chapel, among other areas of the palace.
+Tickets to the Conciergerie Museum have an average price of 11.5 euros.
+For that cost you can access the entire monument, ie the different rooms, the courtyards, main cells, kitchens, chapel, among other areas of the palace.

 In addition, there are tickets for groups of approximately 20 people, whose average price is 9.5 euros per person.
-Meanwhile, the ticket for school groups has a value of 40 euros and is valid for a total of 40 people: 35 students and 5 adults.
+Meanwhile, the ticket for school groups costs 40 euros and is valid for a total of 40 people: 35 students and 5 adults.

-Either of these options requires a reservation through the e-mail [email protected].
+Any of these options require a reservation by emailing [email protected].
 In addition, they include a specialized guide, who will provide the group with historical and architectural information about each of the rooms and spaces visited.
 In this way, the visit is more interesting and educational.

 How to buy tickets for the Conciergerie Museum in Paris?